Brain tumours are created when cells in your brain grow in an abnormal and uncontrolled way.

 Treatment of Brain Tumours

 The aim of surgery is to remove as much of the tumour as possible.
-For some types of brain tumour this can cure them.
-And for others, it can slow down the growth of tumours and help to ease your symptoms.

 You may be able to have open surgery, which is called a craniotomy, or keyhole surgery.
 This will depend on the type of brain tumour you have, as well as its size and position.
 If you have a pituitary tumour, your surgeon may be able to remove it through your nose, which is called transsphenoidal surgery.